 If the latter document cannot be obtained, the person concerned can apply to the court to be exempt from this obligation.

-Generally foreign documents have to be legalised or authenticated by apostille.
+Generally, foreign documents have to be legalised or authenticated by an apostille.
 As a general rule, all documents presented in the Civil Registry Office should be translated by a sworn interpreter and a foreigner who does not speak Polish needs to complete all the formalities (including the marriage ceremony itself) accompanied by a sworn interpreter of a language they speak fluently.
 Certificates are drawn up immediately.

 Law of 28 November 2014 on civil registration certificates.